MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 * We propose extending `CoreWebView2FrameInfo` to include `FrameId`, `FrameKind` and `ParentFrameInfo` properties. `FrameId` is the same kind of ID as with `FrameID` in `CoreWebView2` and `CoreWebView2Frame`.
-`ParentFrameInfo` supports to retrive a frame's direct parent, ancestor first level frame and ancestor main frame.
-This also can be used to build the architecture of the frame tree with represent by `FrameInfo`.
+`ParentFrameInfo` supports to retrive a frame's direct parent.
+This also can be used to build the frame tree represented by `FrameInfo`s.

 # Examples
 C++